 Get to know a country on a river cruise.
 Explore the waterways of the world while staying in a luxury vessel and enjoying good company and magnificent food, waking in a different city every day and disembarking right in the heart of these iconic destinations.

 River cruising is growing in popularity.
-Gone are the days of old 3-star boats plying the Danube, Rhine or Moselle.
-Modern ships offer 5-star accommodation, wonderful amenities and high quality food.
+Gone are the days of old 3-star boats only plying the Danube, Rhine or Moselle.
+Modern ships offer 5-star accommodation, wonderful amenities and high quality food as they sail on the great waterways of the world.
 Many also include shore excursions and port tours, adding to the great value.

 Luxury river cruises range in duration from seven days right up to 21 days for a grand voyage from the North Sea to the Black Sea – an amazing trip encompassing 12 countries and a myriad of delightful villages, towns and cities.
 The benefit of a luxury river cruise is that river boats are able to dock in the heart of a destination – allowing you quick and easy access to wonderful sightseeing.
 Ever-changing scenery glides past your balcony the whole time and, unlike on ocean cruises, there is no risk of sea sickness to worry about.